learnk8s/learnk8s.io/_blog/kubernetes-on-solar-plants/index.md

 If you don't have enough capacity to run all of your apps, it will ask the cloud provider to provision more compute resources.

+{% include_relative scaling.html %}

 Kubernetes is excellent for deploying containers, but it's designed to maximise the efficiency of your infrastructure.

-When you deploy five instances of an application, those are scheduled to maximise efficiency.
+When you deploy three instances of an application, those are scheduled to maximise efficiency.

 Kubernetes by default will try to spread the containers across all nodes, and try to pack your nodes as dense as possible.

-There's no guarantee that five instances of your applications will end up on five different devices.
+There's no guarantee that three instances of your applications will end up on five different devices.

+{% include_relative allocations.html %}

 They could be deployed all on the same node.